Preparations for a UK-NZ Free Trade Agreement

 - Prepare the ground as much as possible so that we can move quickly into FTA negotiations when the UK is able to start negotiating.

 Both New Zealand and the UK have committed to launching negotiations on a Free Trade Agreement as soon as the UK is in a position to do so after Brexit.
-The UK is scheduled to leave the European Union on 29 March 2019.

 Prime Minister Jacinda Ardern has referred to the UK as New Zealand’s oldest friend, and one of our closest partners on the world stage (external link).
 The UK is our fifth-largest trading partner, with two-way trade worth almost NZ$6 billion.